TrustAI/DeepGO/ExperimentCode/README.md

 ### Experiment1_FunctionNN:
 Code for the experiment 6.1 in the paper, and Lipschitz constant is set before searching

+### Experiment2_DNN_MNIST:
-### Experiment2_DNN_MNIST: code for the experiment 6.2 in the paper, and Lipschitz constant is dynamic estimated during the searching
+Code for the experiment 6.2 in the paper, and Lipschitz constant is dynamic estimated during the searching